 15. Spoil Them With Gifts

 Odds are your dog has been a very good boy or girl this year, so show them some love with new toys, a dog bed, or yummy treats.
 Your dog will love the surprise on Christmas day and will love ripping up the wrapping paper even more.
-Find plenty of yummy gifts at Redbarn.com, with orders $49 or more receiving free shipping!
+Find plenty of yummy gifts at Redbarn.com, with orders of $49 or more receiving free shipping!

 Anything we missed?
 Feel free to comment below with some of your favorite festive activities you like to do with your dog!